seanperkins/pdredesign-sevenzo/README.md

 consumes the `pdc_client` gem.
 Which is an Angular client.

 ##Deploy
-run `bundle exec rake assets:precompile` to precompile assets and push to heroku via `git push heroku`.
+run `RAILS_ENV=production bundle exec rake assets:precompile` to precompile assets and push to heroku via `git push heroku`.